 What were Jesse and I fighting about?
 Something so painfully familiar that my mind doesn’t want to go there again.
 But I do remember my feeling of hurt and anger: How can he treat me like that?
 How can I stand it?

 Maybe I remember the distress because I was at least trying to stand back from it, not get carried away by it, just let the feeling run its course.
-But not with a lot of success: hours later the best I could do was admit to Jesse I was still pissed, grieving, scared.
+But with not a lot of success: hours later the best I could do was admit to Jesse I was still pissed, grieving, scared.
 Admit I was holding onto my distress, holding onto my defenses.

 Maybe I managed to ask him not to yell at me.